-With the structure of the mean vector $\V\mu_n$ given in equation (\ref{eq:mumodel}), corresponding to a multi-spectral patch constant through time, there are only $NL$ free parameters to estimate all mean vectors from $\data\in\mathbb{R}^{NLT}$.
-The covariance structure defined in equations (\ref{eq:covmodel}) and (\ref{eq:covsep}) leads to $T+K(K+1)/2+L(L+1)/2-2$ free parameters per 4D patch (the -2 comes from the two normalization constraints), which leads to approximately $NK/2$ free parameters for the whole ASDI dataset (because $K\gg L$), and is typically one to two orders of magnitudes smaller than the total number of measurements in $\data$ ($K/2$ is typically less than one hundred whereas $LT$ is several thousands).
-Jointly with an adequate estimation method, the structures assumed in equations (\ref{eq:mumodel}), (\ref{eq:covmodel}), and (\ref{eq:covsep}) can thus be used to derive a \emph{non-stationary} model of the nuisance terms.
+With the structure of the mean vector $\V\mu_n$ given in Eqs. (\ref{eq:mumodel_indexes}) and (\ref{eq:mumodel}), corresponding to a multi-spectral patch constant through time, there are only $NL$ free parameters to estimate all mean vectors from $\data\in\mathbb{R}^{NLT}$.
+The covariance structure defined in Eqs. (\ref{eq:covmodel}) and (\ref{eq:covsep}) leads to $T+K(K+1)/2+L(L+1)/2-2$ free parameters per 4D patch (the -2 comes from the two normalization constraints), which leads to approximately $NK/2$ free parameters for the whole ASDI dataset (because $K\gg L$ and $K^2/2 \gg T$), and is typically one to two orders of magnitudes smaller than the total number of measurements in $\data$ ($K/2$ is typically less than one hundred whereas $LT$ is several thousands).
+Jointly with an adequate estimation method, the structures assumed in Eqs. (\ref{eq:mumodel_indexes}), (\ref{eq:mumodel}), (\ref{eq:covmodel}) and (\ref{eq:covsep}) can thus be used to derive a \emph{non-stationary} model of the nuisance terms.